Also known as: plank saw, saw plank, ball plank saw, stability ball plank, stability ball saw

 How to Do Stability Plank SAW

-3. Extend to Plank: Press hands into the ball, lift knees and straighten legs until a straight line forms from shoulders to heels; maintain bracing.
+2. Extend to plank: Press your hands into the ball, straighten legs into a full plank creating a straight line from shoulders to heels while engaging triceps and protracting scapula.

 Muscle Groups